 |Residency Available at OSU/Columbus Zoo/The Wilds|

 Ohio State University College of Veterinary Medicine, Columbus Zoo andf Aquarium, The Wilds

 1920 Coffey Road, Columbus OH 43210

 Primary Contact Email, Phone

 On what date will this position next be available?

 Application should include

-letter of intent, CV, three letters of recommendations, vet school transcripts
+Letter of intent, curriculum vitae, three letters of recommendation and veterinary school transcripts

 Accept International Applicants